shopware5/devdocs/source/developers-guide/event-guide/index.md

 All these steps come with different events:

 #### Routing:
-The router mainly has the both events `Enlight_Controller_Front_RouteStartup` (before the routing) and `Enlight_Controller_Front_RouteShutdown` (after the routing).
-During routing the event `Enlight_Controller_Router_Route` is emitted - it allows you perform own routings via plugin.
+The router mainly has the two events `Enlight_Controller_Front_RouteStartup` (before the routing) and `Enlight_Controller_Front_RouteShutdown` (after the routing).
+During routing the event `Enlight_Controller_Router_Route` is emitted - it allows you to perform your own routings via plugin.
 See `\Shopware\Components\Routing\Router` for more details.
 It is important to remember, that the full routing information (module, controller, action) is only passed with the "RouteShutdown" event.
 Any event before will not have this information.